coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

    This :term:`table` specifies a set of strings used to exclude lemmas from the results of :cmd:`Search`, :cmd:`SearchPattern` and :cmd:`SearchRewrite` queries.
-A lemma whose fully-qualified name contains any of the strings will be excluded from the search results.
+A lemma whose fully qualified name contains any of the strings will be excluded from the search results.
 The default blacklisted substrings are ``_subterm``, ``_subproof`` and ``Private_``.